Designing and leading a multilingual, mobile-first wedding website

 Investigating the idea with real guests and cultural reality checks

-Before jumping into design, I floated the idea of a digital invitation and website to a few guests.
+Before jumping into design, I floated the idea of a digital invitation and website to a few guests (sample).

 The reactions:

-Guests weren’t just a single audience — they came from different age groups and cultural backgrounds, each with unique pain points, needs, and motivations.
+Guests weren’t just a single audience, they came from different age groups and cultural backgrounds, each with unique pain points, needs, and motivations and fears.
 So, I created separate personas to reflect these differences and mapped out their journeys more precisely.
 The result was a clearer picture of behaviours and expectations, making it easier to design an experience that truly fit each type of guest.

 • Product adoption – Online RSVPs are rare in Poland, and digital adoption scores are among the lowest in Europe.
 Some guests might need extra hand-holding to get on board.